Debian/Ubuntu

 Note

 On macOS, sys/sdt.h is provided by the system.
-On platforms where it is unavailable, the probes compile to no-ops and have zero impact.
+On platforms where it is unavailable, the probes compile to no-ops and have no impact whatsoever.

 Available Probes